-Formerly, Adams served as Executive Director of Alabama 2014 PAC.
-This political action committee chaired by former Gov. Bob Riley with the sole purpose of protecting the Republican supermajority in the Alabama Legislature.
-Throughout the 2014 election cycle Adams and his team successfully fended off Democratic infiltrators in the Republican Primary as well as a $20 million campaign by the Alabama Education Association to oust the Republican leadership in the State Capital.
-November 2014 saw the dawn of a new era in Alabama, with a new record of Republicans serving in the legislature and no incumbent Republican members losing their seat.
-The super majority was not only protected, it had expanded.
+Formerly, Adams served as executive director of Alabama 2014 PAC.
+This political action committee chaired by Gov. Riley with the sole purpose of growing the Republican supermajority in the Alabama Legislature.
+Throughout the 2014 election cycle, Adams and his team successfully fended off a $20 million campaign by the Alabama Education Association to oust leadership in the state legislature.

-Before joining the team at the Leadership Institute, Adams served at the Deputy Political Director for the Alabama Republican Party.
-During the 2010 election cycle, he recruited and supervised a regional field staff throughout northern Alabama, and assisted in planning and implementing the party's 2010 Ballot Security Initiative, the largest undertaking of its kind by any political party in the State.
-Due to the hard work of Adams and his team, the Republican Party claimed all statewide elected offices and its first majority in the state legislature for the first time in 136 years.
+Before joining the team at the Leadership Institute, Adams served at the deputy political director for a state political party.
+During the 2010 election cycle, he recruited and supervised a regional field staff throughout northern Alabama, and assisted in planning and implementing the party's 2010 ballot security initiative, the largest undertaking of its kind by any political party in Alabama.
+Due to the hard work of Adams and his team, the party claimed all statewide elected offices and its first majority in the state legislature for the first time in 136 years.

-Prior to the 2010 election cycle, Adams served as a Victory Field Representative for the Alabama Republican Party.
-He was embedded with the Wayne Parker for Congress campaign and oversaw the implementation of its grassroots strategy.
+Prior to the 2010 election cycle, Adams served as a field representative for a state political party.
+He was embedded with a congressional campaign and oversaw the implementation of its grassroots strategy.
 After the 2008 election, Adams served as the grassroots coordinator for several highly contested state legislative races.